FullStackAbbs/complex-api-bootcamp/README.md

-# 📊 Project: Complex API
+# 🚀 Project: Complex NASA API

-### Goal: Use data returned from one api to make a request to another api and display the data returned
+### Goal: Use NASA's API to return all of their facility locations (~400).
+Display the name of the facility, its location, and the weather at the facility currently.

 ### How to submit your code for review: